 A PRC onshore settlement agent is required to participate in the CIBM Program.
 The settlement agent will conduct any trades executed through the CIBM Program.
 The quality of the Fund's trades and settlement will be dependent upon the settlement agent, who may not perform to expectations and, thereby, harm the Fund.
 The agent could also terminate its relationship with Krane or the sub-adviser, as applicable, and thus eliminate the Fund's access to the CIBM Program and its ability to sell investments, which could hamper the Fund's ability to meet shareholder redemptions.
 If Krane or the sub-adviser, as applicable, is ultimately unable to purchase RMB Bonds through the CIBM Program, the Fund may be adversely affected.
-In addition, if Krane or the sub-adviser, as applicable, is ultimately unable to purchase RMB Bonds through the CIBM Program, the Fund may be adversely affected.
-In addition, if Krane or the sub-adviser, as applicable, and the underlying Index.
+In addition, if Krane or the sub-adviser, as applicable, is unable to continue to use its settlement agent, the operation of the Fund will be adversely affected, and the Fund may not be able to track the Underlying Index.
 Further, the operation of the Fund may be adversely affected in case of any acts or omissions of the settlement agent, which may result in higher tracking error or the Fund being traded at a significant premium or discount to its NAV.
 There is a risk that the Fund may suffer losses from the default, bankruptcy or disqualification of the settlement agent.